hubertrybka/admet-xspec/README.md

 Author: Hubert Rybka

-1. ##Training
+## Training

-Before working with this repository, please get accustomed with with [gin-config docs](https://github.com/google/gin-config).
+Before working with this repository, please get a look at [gin-config docs](https://github.com/google/gin-config).
-All of the configuration in this project is done with this package.
+All of the configuration in this project is done exclusively with this package.

-To train a simple regressor or classifier, first identify the `configs/config.gin` file.
+If you want to train your own predictive model, identify the `configs/config.gin` file first.
-I hope the reader would find this file self-explainatory to a dregree.
+This is the main configuration file for the training script.
+Take a look below - It is an example of one such file.
+It includes settings and parameters used by the training script.
+The config file is well documented, and before we move on, I encourage you to read and try to understand this short config file:

 ### config.gin